microsoft/pxt-arcade/docs/hardware/adding.md

 ### Bootloader protection #protection

-End users will typically update the bootloader by copying a special UF2 file, which has a user-level application, which overwrites the bootloader.
+End users will typically update the bootloader by copying a special UF2 file, which has a user-level application that overwrites the bootloader.

 To prevent misuse of this feature (eg., one student emailing to a another a malicious UF2 file which writes a non-functional bootloader), some bootloaders (currently only F4)